 Not Available

-He directed and starred in role as King Henry V of England in epic film Henry V (1944), for which was nominated for the Academy Awards for Best Actor and for Best Picture.
+He directed and starred as King Henry V of England in epic film Henry V (1944), for which was nominated for the Academy Awards for Best Actor and for Best Picture.

-He directed and starred in role as Hamlet in drama movie Hamlet (1948), for which was nominated for the Academy Awards for Best Director and for Best Picture also won the BAFTA Award for Best Film and a Golden Globe Award for Best Actor – Motion Picture Drama.
+He directed and starred as Hamlet in drama movie Hamlet (1948), for which he was nominated for the Academy Awards for Best Director and for Best Picture also won the BAFTA Award for Best Film and the Golden Globe Award for Best Actor – Motion Picture Drama.

 He won the BAFTA Award for Best Actor in a Supporting Role for his role as Field Marshal Sir John French in comedy musical war film Oh!
 What a Lovely War (1969).

-He directed and starred in role as Dr Astrov in film version of National Theatre Company production Uncle Vanya (1963), for which was nominated for the Primetime Emmy Award for Outstanding Drama Series.
+He directed and starred as Dr Astrov in film version of National Theatre Company production Uncle Vanya (1963), for which was nominated for the Primetime Emmy Award for Outstanding Drama Series.

 He was nominated for the Golden Globe Award for Best Actor – Motion Picture Drama for his role as Marcus Licinius Crassus in epic historical drama film Spartacus (1960).